 Then it’s best to gauge how far the French wine region is from Paris or Nice, or where you will arrive initially in France.
-As you can see, there is no shortage of French wine regions, so pick your region, choose your dates, and go!
+There is no shortage of French wine regions, so pick your region, choose your dates, and go!

 The most popular wine regions are Bordeaux, Burgundy, Champagne, the Loire Valley, and Provence.

-A few things to consider when looking at the French wine map:
+A few things to consider when looking at the French wine region map:

-- When to go: The best time to go on a wine tour to France is March-June and October-November.
-Usually airfares are lower and the tourist season is usually not in full swing.
+- When to go: The best time to go on a wine tour to France is March-early June and October-November.
+Airfares are lower and the tourist season is usually not in full swing.

-- Self drive options: Even if you spit during your wine tastings, it is not advisable to drive while you are tasting wine.
+- Self drive options: Even if you spit during your wine tastings, please avoid driving while you are tasting wine.
 Also, some estates are really tricky to find, even with GPS.

-- Keep an open mind: Try an appellation or region you are less familiar with and broaden your knowledge and appreciation for the region.
+- Keep an open mind: Try a region you are less familiar with and broaden your knowledge and appreciation for the region.